-In order to effectively start a gleaning project, a VISTA needs to familiarize herself with the regional hunger relief agencies and the existing food and distribution system for the hunger relief in the communities served.
+In order to effectively start a gleaning project, a VISTA needs to familiarize themself with the regional hunger relief agencies and the existing food and distribution systems in the communities served.
 This was accomplished by conducting a regional food bank survey which included questions addressing the existing food distribution system in the region as well as its limitations.
 This regional food bank survey, the first of its kind, offered some significant findings; which helped to create the foundation of the gleaning project.

 1. Establishing a positive relationship with existing hunger relief agencies is important